 An understanding of algorithms is fundamental to success in computer science.
 To reach their full potential, students up to GCSE computer science need to be confident in using decomposition and abstraction to solve problems.

-Explore how each of the core search and sort algorithms function; exploring how they manipulate data structures and compare the relative efficiency of different methods.
+During this course you'll go deep into understanding how search and sort algorithms function; you'll explore the purpose and how to use trace tables when working with algorithms.
+You'll explore each of the core search and sort algorithms function; exploring how they manipulate data structures and compare the relative efficiency of different methods.

 Who is it for?